Shoreline Management Plans (SMPs)

 Short (0-20 years), medium (20-50 years) and long term (50-100 years) planning for flood and coastal risk management.

-A Shoreline Management Plan (SMP) is a high level, non-statutory policy document for coastal defence management planning.
+Shoreline Management Plans (SMPs) are high level, non-statutory policy document for coastal defence management planning, and are internationally considered a model of strategic planning at the coast.

 There are five Shoreline Management Plans within our area of interest: